marcklefter/react-advanced-starter/src/testing/exercise.md

 *   Assert that the list of _rendered todos_ has the same length as the _mock todos_.

+*   _(Optional)_

-*   Assert that the text of each rendered todo matches the title of each mock todo.
+    Assert that the text of each rendered todo matches the title of each mock todo.

     > Tip 1: Each rendered todo in the list returned by `screen.findAllByRole` has a `textContext` property.